benrhine/complete-mac-setup/README.md

 If terminal asks you for permissions at any point tell it ok.
 I dont believe that it should ask unless you are trying to use auto complete.

 With terminal open `cd` into `YOUR-LOCATION/complete-mac-set`, the script assumes you dropped the folder on the desktop.
 If you placed it somehwere other than the desktop you will need to edit the `mac-bootstrap.sh` and update the `SCRIPT_DIR` to your location.
 Once in the scripts directory run `./mac-bootstrap.sh`.
-When the script starts it will ask you for your password (which you will have to enter a total of 3 times during the script run) followed by asking you to press enter to allow brew to install the xcode dependencies necessary to run the script.
+When the script starts it will ask you for your password (which you will have to enter a total of 4? times during the script run) followed by asking you to press enter to allow brew to install the xcode dependencies necessary to run the script.
 After that the script will prompt you to answer your password twice more before completing.
 The script has basic error handling and in most cases if something fails it should output a message then continue on.

+#### Recommendation
+I recommend piping the script output to a log file just in the event anything goes wrong it will be somewhat easier to debug.
+Instead of from your directory running `./mac-bootstrap.sh` run instead `./mac-bootstrap.sh | tee -a $HOME/Desktop/complete-mac-setup/install-log`

 ### Post Script Manual Configuration

 In order for everything to appear correctly once the script completes, in terminal, `Preferences -> Profiles -> Text -> Font | Change -> Select Hack`.
 Once this is done everything in terminal should display correctly.

+## Things I would like to add
+- automatic Git configuration
+- auto install of browser plugins
+	- There are a few stack overflow articles about this but they are all significantly dated and not very clear on if there is a actual way to do this.

 ### Install Options